DETAILED ACTION

 Therefore, the claims recite elements that constitute one or more judicial exceptions.

-While claim 1 and its dependents recite the additional element of acquiring data (obtaining reference parameters and expression status from patients), a data gathering step without any further description of how the data is obtained/output is an insignificant extra-solution activity that does not add a meaningful limitation to the claims (see MPEP 2106.05(g)).
+While this claim includes the additional element of acquiring data (obtaining reference parameters and expression status from patients), a data gathering step without any further description of how the data is obtained/output is an insignificant extra-solution activity that does not add a meaningful limitation to the claims (see MPEP 2106.05(g)).
 As a result, the judicial exception is not integrated into a practical application.
 In addition, while claim 30 recites additional elements related to the use of computers, it does not provide any specific details by which the computer readable medium performs or carries out the judicial exception listed in step (2A)(1), nor does it provide any details of how specific structures of the computer are used to implement these functions.
 The judicial exception is therefore not integrated into a practical application because the generically recited computer element does not add a meaningful limitation to the abstract idea (see MPEP 2106.05(f)).

 With regard to step (2B) (Do the claims recite additional elements that provide an inventive concept and amount to significantly more than the judicial exception?): No. The claims recite an abstract idea with additional elements; however, these additional elements are general computer elements added to abstract ideas, and non-particular instructions to apply the abstract idea by linking it to a field of use or extrasolution activity (see MPEP 2106.05(f-h)).
 General computer elements used to perform an abstract idea do not provide an inventive concept, and similarly, non-particular instructions to gather or provide data, do not provide an inventive concept.
 In particular, obtaining expression status information and analyzing it using an LPD analysis is a known technique, and considered well-understood, routine and conventional (see ROGERS 2005 as previously cited).
 The claims therefore do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As a result, the claims as a whole do not provide an inventive concept.